 You’ll need to start reporting before we can make your first payment.

-We’ll give you more information during your phone appointment with us.
+We’ll give you more details during your phone appointment with us.

-Most people will have a one week ordinary waiting period.
-In some circumstances, you may have to wait longer.
+Most people will have a 1 week ordinary waiting period.
+Sometimes you may have to wait longer than this.

 You have savings or other money

-If you or your partner have readily available funds over certain limits you may have to wait.
-This is from 1 – 13 weeks depending on your circumstances.
+If you or your partner have readily available funds over certain limits you may have to wait 1 – 13 weeks.
 Read more about liquid assets waiting periods.

 You got a lump sum payment when you finished work

-You may have to wait if your employer paid you a lump sum when you left.
-For example, if you got a lump sum of annual leave or a redundancy.
-The time you have to wait depends on the amount of the lump sum payment.
+If your employer paid you a lump sum such as annual leave or redundancy when you left, you may have to wait a period relative to the lump sum payment.
 Read more about income maintenance periods.

 You left your job voluntarily or lost it due to misconduct

-If you chose to leave your job or you lost it due to misconduct you may have to wait.
+If you chose to leave your job or you lost it due to misconduct you may have to wait depending on the circumstances.
 Read more about the:

-- unemployment non-payment period for job seekers in the Community Development Program, or
+- unemployment non-payment period for job seekers in the Community Development Program

 - unemployment failure for job seekers in jobactive and Disability Employment Services